I have developed these principles as part of my advisory activities in order to minimise risks and maximise results.

 Do not seek profit at all costs.
 For example, friends, business relationships [...] are more important than short-term gains.

-Aim for a consensus.
-If it is not possible, then exit the project and leave the involved parties on good terms.
+Aim for the consensus.
+If it is not reachable, then exit the project, and leave the involved parties on good terms.

 Limitations: